PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

   ServerAliveCountMax 10
 ```

 This will cause a "ping" every 30 seconds and hopefully prevent disconnections.
-OIT manages the VPN.
-Please [contact](https://princeton.service-now.com/service) them for assistance.
+OIT manages the VPN so please [contact](https://princeton.service-now.com/service) them for assistance.